Ewer with Phoenix Head

 - Dimensions: height: 14 9/16 in.
 (37 cm); diameter: 6 7/8 in.
 (17.5 cm) (show scale)

 - Museum Location: This item is not on view

 - Accession Number: 54.7

-- Credit Line: Ella C. Woodward Memorial Fund and the Frank L. Babbott Fund
+- Credit Line: Ella C. Woodward Memorial Fund and Frank L. Babbott Fund

 - Rights Statement: Creative Commons-BY